Federal Work-Study Program (FWS)

 1219 Boylan Hall

-Student employment as a college assistant provides varied opportunities to work on campus to qualified individuals.
-These are announced in the Office of Human Resource Services, campus newspapers and on departmental bulletin boards.
+Student employment as a college assistant provides various opportunities to work on campus to qualified individuals.
+These are announced in the Office of Human Resource Services, campus newspapers and by departments.
 Undergraduate students may also inquire in the Office of Human Resource Services about on-campus student aide positions.

 Magner Career Center